mikwielgus/undoredo/README.md

 ### Storing and accessing command metadata along with edits

-It is often desirable to store some metadata along with every recorded edit, usually the a representation of the command that originated it.
+It is often desirable to store some metadata along with every recorded edit, usually a representation of the command that originated it.
 This can be done by instead committing the edit using the `.cmd_commit()` method.

-The bistack of done and undone committed edits, together with their command metadata ("cmd") if present, can be accessed as slices from the `.done()` and `.undone()` accessor methods.
+The bistack of done and undone committed edits, together with their command metadatas ("cmd") if present, can be accessed as slices from the `.done()` and `.undone()` accessor methods.

 ```rust